Outback

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data released for financial year 2022 indicates Outback's median income among taxpayers is $45,330, with an average of $53,859.
-This is lower than the national average, with Rest of SA having a median of $46,889 and average of $56,582.
-Based on Wage Price Index growth of 10.83% since financial year 2022, estimates for March 2025 are approximately $50,239 (median) and $59,692 (average).
-According to the 2021 Census figures, household incomes rank at the 14th percentile while personal income is at the 65th percentile.
-Distribution data shows that 30.7% of locals (614 people) fall into the $1,500 - 2,999 income category.
-Housing costs are modest with 95.4% of income retained, however total disposable income ranks at just the 27th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Outback's median income among taxpayers is $45,330.
+The average income is $53,859.
+This is lower than the national average.
+Rest of SA has a median income of $46,889 and an average of $56,582.
+Based on Wage Price Index growth since financial year 2022, current estimates for Outback's median income are approximately $51,146 by September 2025, with the average being around $60,769.
+According to 2021 Census figures, household incomes in Outback rank at the 14th percentile, while personal income ranks at the 65th percentile.
+The predominant income cohort spans 30.7% of locals, with incomes between $1,500 and 2,999.
+This mirrors the regional distribution where 27.5% fall into this bracket.
+Housing costs are modest, with 95.4% of income retained after housing expenses.
+However, total disposable income ranks at just the 27th percentile nationally.

 Frequently Asked Questions - Income